-- There will be no hollering or harassing of the players on the opposing teams by parents, spectators, managers, players, or coaches.
-The person or persons violating this rule shall be suspended for the following game.
-(This is determined by the judgment of the officials and/or the Recreation Department field supervisor). - 2.
-Any player throwing a bat will be warned the first time, and will be called out the next time.
+- 1. There will be no hollering or harassing the players on the opposing team by parents, spectators, managers, players, or coaches.
+The person(s) violating this rule shall be suspended from the following game.
+(This is determined by the judgment of the officials and/or the recreation field supervisor). - 2.
+Any player throwing a bat, helmet, etc. will be warned the first time, and will be called out the second time.
 If the situation is flagrant, no warning may be granted and the player may be ejected (umpire's judgment).
-It is the responsibility of the coach to notify the players of this rule. - A player, coach, or spectator acting in an unsportsmanlike manner or in any way that could prove detrimental to the leagues players, or spectators will be subject to disciplinary action by the Recreation Department and will be asked to leave the facility. - 4.
+It is the responsibility of the coach to notify the players of this rule. - Any player, coach, or spectator acting in an unsportsmanlike manner, or in any way that could prove detrimental to the league players, umpires, staff, or spectators will be subject to disciplinary action by the Recreation Department. - 4.
 No use of any tobacco products is allowed on the premises of any BCRP Facility.